 This gauges the percent of long-term care residents receiving antianxiety medications.

 Managing Depression Among Residents

-This is a measure of the percentage of long-term care residents who are showing signs of depression.
+This datapoint is a measure of the percent of long-term stay residents who are demonstrating signs of depression.

 Appropriate Vaccine Usage

-This tells you the percent of patients that were given the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This datapoint measures the percent of long-term stay residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This is the percent of patients who needed additional assistance with activities of daily living over time.
-High levels of needing for assistance with activities of daily living could be a sign of the erosion of a patient's health.
+This is a measure of the percent of long-term stay residents who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.
+Some experts argue that this is a measure of a resident's well-being.